jbannick/hellokata-java/src/modules/usinglibs/hellomodusingversionedlib1/Readme2.md

 - There are separate JDK settings for:
     - Your IntelliJ installation
     - This project
-    - Each of the 4 IntelliJ modules
+    - Each of its 4 IntelliJ modules

 The rest of this description consists of pictures.